rdf-ext/rdf-ext/README.md

 * A [RDF Dataset Normalization](https://json-ld.github.io/normalization/spec/), provided by [rdf-normalize](https://www.npmjs.com/package/rdf-normalize)

 This should be all needed for starting to work with RDF in JavaScript.
 If you interact with [named nodes](https://rdf.js.org/data-model-spec/#namednode-interface) directly we recommend [namespace](https://github.com/rdfjs-base/namespace), which gives a nice interface for creating named nodes.
-RFD-ext provides a package with [commonly used namespaces](https://github.com/rdf-ext/rdf-namespaces-common) prepopulated.

 If you are looking for a more high-level interaction with RDF in JavaScript you might consider the graph traversal library [clownface](https://github.com/rdf-ext/clownface) and another abstraction on top of clownface called [RDFine](https://github.com/tpluscode/rdfine).
 RDF-Ext provides the technical foundation and is included in both projects.